 Then when I got back to school the next day I checked out and read every book on computers in the middle school and high school libraries, and to my dismay none of them taught programming.
 So I then purchased a TI 58 programmable calculator and read the manual on how to program it - and there in front of me was a complete description of exactly the theory I had on how it would work, just like I imagined it.
 Then I later upgraded to a TI 59C programmable calculator, invented a 3D maze generator, and used it to produce a 70 foot maze, which to this day no one has solved.
 However, one student made it about half way through.
 It was taped to the underside of a beam in the highschool library for over 10 years.
 Every maze had exactly one very tough solution, all different.

 By 1978 (age 14) I created the world's first hand held inventory system using the same TI-59C programmable calculator.
 It had room for 1200 prices, several inventory applications, and the whole thing ran from just 900 memory cells (I think these were 1.5 bytes each).
 Before this, TI, IBM, and HP all said it was impossible.
-It helped my customer reach Fortune 100 status within about 3-4 years.
+It helped my customer reach 99th place in the Fortune 500 list within about 3-4 years.

 A couple rolls of 3D mazes are at the top of the photo, the inventory program is on the mag strips to the right, and calculator on the left.

 This is the very old (and ugly) manual I wrote for the inventory system.

 Here's the house I lived in during my teen years, this is the same house featured on the History Channel a few years ago (Secret Passages Episode 2), displaying the Subterranean Fortress (my dad's hobby beneath the house)...